alexstojda/SOEN341/readme.md

        xdebug.remote_host = "127.0.0.1"
 ```
 3. Finally Restart Laragon and enable xdebug in Menu > PHP > Extentions.
-4. Quick test : use var_dump.
-If your session dump at the top looks different, Xdebug is working congrats.
+4. Quick test : open the window you saw in the **PHP cli** section and add a new interpreter with same info, it should now say you have xdebug 2.6.0rc installed as your debugger.

 #### PHPStorm config
 1. Open Run > Edit Configurations